-We extend a warm welcome to our Presenters for
+We extend a Chi Miigwech to our Presenters for

 MILDRED “TINKER” SCHUMAN Tinker’s Native name is Migizikwe, or Eagle Woman.
 She is a Tribal Elder, Healer, Grandmother, Pipe Carrier, teacher, poet, published author, and artist living on the Lac du Flambeau reservation in Northern Wisconsin.
 She attended the prestigious Institute of American Indian Arts in Santa Fe and has a creative writing degree and a BA in Education.

 Kateri Baker, an enrolled member of the Oneida Nation of Wisconsin and first generation descendent of the Lac Courte Oreilles Band of Ojibwe.
 My Oneida name is Yakotshanunihati, meaning, “She goes along happy.”
 I am turtle clan and was raised by my Mother, Grandmother, Aunt, and the Oneida Community.